A non-toxic and effective scientific cancer treatment has been languishing for more than 20 years because it cannot be patented and is very low-cost.

 Other patients have also benefited from GEIPE therapy to varying degrees.

 My two scientific publications, in 1997 and 2014, describe the theoretical basis of this (GEIPE) cancer treatment along with ample supporting experimental evidence, with both animals and humans:

-We need to start a grass-root movement of concerned citizens, cancer patients, journalists and elected representatives.
-They should ask cancer institutions why this scientific, non-toxic and effective cancer treatment is not being established.
+We need to start a grass-roots movement of concerned citizens, cancer patients, journalists and elected representatives.
+They should ask cancer institutions why this scientific, non-toxic and effective cancer treatment is not established.

-A final note: This cancer therapy should be applicable to all cancers since malignant cells in any tissue need to synthesize their DNA to grow.
-At molecular level, cancer is a single disease!
+A final note: This cancer therapy should apply to all cancers since malignant cells in any tissue need to synthesize their DNA to grow.
+At the molecular level, cancer is a single disease!

 - Fitbit Joining Hands with Google to Fuse User-Generated Data with EMRs!

 - The Age of Customized Healthcare

 - 4 Tips for Selecting a Reputable Rehab Facility